 This site is for informational purposes.
-All of the instruction will take place on the Insight page for Humanities 7, which will open at 8am on January 12, 2015.
-By then, registered students will receive a welcome message from the Insight system (not from me) with login and password.
+All of the instruction will take place on the Canvas page for Humanities 7, which will open at 8am on January 17, 2017.
+By then, registered students will receive a welcome message from the Canvas system (not from me) with login and password.

 The SYLLABUS is the most important document of the semester.
 Please download it, since you'll need to be familiar with as we begin the class and have our first meeting.
 Print it, along with the English Department Syllabus Attachment, and staple them together for easy reference.